 Finally, if you think you might sue your car manufacturer, consult with an attorney as soon as possible.
 Most states have time limits, known as statutes of limitations, for bringing lawsuits.

 Let the buyer beware is a great principle, but sometimes when a seller passes off a defective product it simply isn't fair.
 Fortunately, the law may provide remedies to many of those who purchase defective goods.
-Contact a qualified local attorney for a free consultation to discuss your situation and learn your recovery options.
+Contact a qualified local attorney for a free case evaluation to discuss your situation and learn your recovery options.